You can find the story in Korean, Telegu, Mandarin, Filipino, Indonesian, etc.

 Similarities between the two films.
 A 70 year old, meddler, loved deeply by her son, upsets her daughter in law.
-Her son can't bear to ask her to go, but his daughter is blunt to let granny feels unwanted.
+Her son can't bear to ask her to go, but his daughter is blunt to let granny feel unwanted.
 The Granny works with and has a widower friend from her childhood.
 He is thought of as an uncle.
-When through a fantasy intervention she gets the body of a 20 year old.
+When through a fantasy intervention she gets the body of a 20 year old her life changes.
 She has a beloved grandson with a somewhat screechy band that she takes over and turns out to be a big hit.
-She is approached by younger men and in the Telegu version is responding and doesn't want to give up her new life, but does tell her old friend, the widower next door as he is about to bring in the police as he thought the young woman had kidnapped the older woman.
+She is approached by younger men and in the Telegu version is responding and doesn't want to give up her new life, but does tell her old friend, the widower next door as he is about to bring in the police when he thought the young woman had kidnapped the older woman.
 The family looks for her while the band reaches the finals and the grandson on his way has an accident.
-Both movies use the same mechanism in dramatic fashion to restore her to herself.
-If you are inclined to cry at sad movies you probably will shed a few tears towards the end, BUT it ends with a big laugh
+Both movies use the same mechanism in dramatic fashion to restore Granny to herself.
+If you are inclined to cry at sad movies you probably will shed a few tears towards the end, BUT both films end with a big laugh

 Another element from both films is discrimination of old people.
 The younger version criticizes a young man criticizing an older man who was flirting with the young granny.
 The whole film projects the idea that it is better to be young, but it also points out that elders deserve respect.

-I remember the basic story from the Korean version, but inevitably have forgotten a few details although the newer version helps bring back some details.
+I remember the basic story from the Korean version, but inevitably have forgotten a few details which the newer version helps bring back.
 The difference in film time is over 30 minutes so it seems more details were added in for the Telegu version.
 The Telegu version has a more extended romance with a younger man and more family conflict In the Korean version her grandson attempts to attract the young granny and in her thoughts his grandmother says they are the same lines used by her husband.

 Music is important.
 The old granny feels she could have been a singer, but never got the chance.
 In her youthful version she becomes a popular singer.